raylai-proj/fastapi_songs/README.md

 What is Elastic Beanstalk?
 Elastic Beanstalk is a __Platform-as-a-Service (PaaS)__ that helps users to deploy their applications on AWS while integrating multiple AWS services.
 In this project, the main AWS services I used include, __Elastic Compute Cloud (EC2)__, Relational Database Service (RDS)__, and __Elastic Load Balancing (ELB)__.
 I used Elastic Beanstalk to deploy my apps, and while I selected `db.t3.micro` as my database instance class, the Elastic Beanstalk automatically selected `t3.micro, t3.small` as my EC2 instance type and assigned me EC2 when I deployed applications.<sub>[1][28]</sub><br >
 To utilize Elastic Beanstalk, I followed tutorial to install Elastic Beanstalk command line interface (EB CLI).<sub>[29][30][31]</sub> The EB CLI is a tool let me setup, configure, deploy, and manage my Elastic Beanstalk application in linux.<sub>[30]</sub><br >
 ## Initialize Project
-To initizlize my project, I type `eb init`, and CLI prompts:<br >
+To initialize my project, I ran `eb init`, and CLI prompts:<br >
 1. Select Default Region: Tokyo, Japan <br >
-2. What's you application name (default: fastapi_songs): enter for default <br >
+2. What's you application name (default: fastapi_songs): press Enter for default <br >
-3. What's Platform and Platform Branch: Python 3.11 running on 64bit Amazon Linux 2023 <br >
+3. What's Platform and Platform Branch: Python 3.11 running on 64-bit Amazon Linux 2023 <br >
 4. Codecommit: no (followed the tutorial) <br >
 5.SSH to connect to EC2 instance: yes (followed the tutorial)<br >
 6. Ask for Keypair: I additionally generated an RSA SSH Keypair and imported as follows: <br >